ArthurChiao/arthurchiao.github.io/_posts/2023-10-25-gpu-data-sheets.md

   AND performance density in **<mark><code>3.2~5.92</code></mark>**;

 These restrictions cover most high-performance GPUs, including the old model A800.
-However, it should be noted that there is also room for low-computation-power but high-transfer-rate models, such as the rumored "148TFLOPS + 900GB/s NVLink" H20 GPU.
+However, it should be noted that there is also room for low-computing-power but high-transfer-rate models, such as the rumored "148TFLOPS + 96GB HBM + 900GB/s NVLink" H20 GPU.

 ----